aryanyenni/aerodynamics/README.md

 # Aerodynamics-Simulations
 This repository holds simulation-based aerodynamics projects using fluids and aerodynamics principles learned in 16.101x Intro to Aerodynamics.
-The projects utilize a multitude of skills and softwares, such as Onshape (CAD), SimScale (CFD), MATLAB (plotting), etc.
+The projects utilize a multitude of skills and softwares, such as Fusion (CAD), SimScale (CFD), MATLAB (plotting), etc.

 ## Objectives
 - build simulations to understand airfoil behavior within fluids